emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
-  * __Shield of Men:__ Reaction.
+  * __Shield of Men:__ _(Cost 1)_ Reaction.
 Once per round of combat, you can throw yourself in front of a teammate, taking their damage for them.
 Any damage you receive as a result is halved.
 Works up to 15 feet.

 __Level 8 Paladin__